-- Nancy Michel moved to approve for the proposed language for noticing.
+- ❖ Nancy Michel moved to approve for the language noticing.

 - Eric Alegria seconded the motion.

 - The motion was adopted.

 14. Discussion and consideration of amending Title 16, to add CCR Section 4172, Standards of Practice for Telehealth.

 Ms. Martin referenced meeting materials, including: